tgentry300/hello-react/README.md

 code above blindly into a terminal.

-You'll undoubtedly notice that the only thing in this repository is this `README.md` file: that's intentional.
+You'll undoubtedly notice that the only thing in this repository is this `README.md` file and a `screenshots` directory: that's intentional.
 In addition to getting you some extra practice `forking` from existing code rather than initializing new git repositories, we wanted to get you comfortable with relying on gathering necessary information from project `README.md` files, as it's common practice in the development world, especially as far as [open source](https://opensource.com/resources/what-open-source) projects are concerned.